Redeeming Love (novel): Plot summary

 Paul finally gives in to Miriam and goes to San Francisco to look for Angel.
 He finds her, but seeing her with Jonathan makes him think she is still a prostitute.
 He is furious that he came looking, and starts making up excuses to give Miriam so that he does not have to hurt her by telling her Angel is a prostitute.
 However, the next day he decides to go up to the house and confront Angel.
 At first he acts cold, contemptuous, and sarcastic, but is startled by her humility and the genuine love she harbors for Michael.
 He is shocked to learn that she left Michael in the hope that he would marry Miriam so that he could have children.
 When she discovers that Paul is married to Miriam, and that Michael is still waiting for her after three years of absence, her whole world falls apart and she no longer feels justified in staying in San Francisco.

 She finally makes the decision to leave Susanna in charge of the house, and goes back to Michael.
 She surprises him in the field where he is working, kneeling at his feet and crying, grieved to see the profound effect losing her had on him.
 She reveals that her real name is "Sarah".
-Michael, in tears himself, receives her with kind, pure and forgiving love, and declares that he believes the revelation of her name is a promise from God that they will one day be able to have children (the Sarah in the Bible was a barren woman who, by the grace of God, was eventually able to have a son).
+Michael, in tears himself, receives her with kind, pure and forgiving love, and declares that he believes the revelation of her name is a promise from God that they will one day be able to have children.
+(Note: The Sarah in the Bible, Genesis 16 and 21, was a barren woman who, by the grace of God, was eventually able to have a son.)
 The two truly start a new life together, and in the epilogue, it is said that Michael and Sarah later had four children.

 Composition and publication

 Francine Rivers had produced some earlier historical romances for a series of years before she became a born-again Christian in 1986, after an eight-year-old boy, who lived next door, invited her to church, where she changed.
-Following her conversion, Rivers did not write for three years, but when she stumbled across the book of Hosea, Rivers felt compelled to write the story.
+Following her conversion, Rivers did not write for three years, but when she stumbled across the Book of Hosea, Rivers felt compelled to write the story.
 The book was first published in the mainstream market by Bantam Books in 1991.
 Because it was released by general market publisher, the book did not hold completely explicit Christian content, such as the baptismal scene in the book and Angel's Christian conversion; however, when the book went out of print several years later, Rivers got the rights back to her book and made the additions to the novel.
 The novel was re-released by Multnomah Publishers in 1997.